inpefess/gym-saturation/README.md

 # gym-saturation

 `gym-saturation` is an [OpenAI Gym](https://gym.openai.com/) environment for reinforcement learning (RL) agents capable of proving theorems.
-Currently, only theorems in CNF sublanguage of [TPTP](http://tptp.org) are supported. `gym-saturation` implements the 'given clause' algorithm (similar to one used in [Vampire](https://github.com/vprover/vampire) and [E Prover](https://github.com/eprover/eprover)).
-Although, being written in Python, `gym-saturation` is closer to [PyRes](https://github.com/eprover/PyRes).
-In contrast to monolithic architecture of a typical ATP, `gym-saturation` gives different agents opportunities to select clauses themselves and train from their experience.
-Combined with a particular agent, `gym-saturation` can work as an Automated Theorem Prover (ATP).
+Currently, only theorems written in [TPTP library](http://tptp.org) formal language in clausal normal form (CNF) are supported. `gym-saturation` implements the 'given clause' algorithm (similar to one used in [Vampire](https://github.com/vprover/vampire) and [E Prover](https://github.com/eprover/eprover)).
+Being written in Python, `gym-saturation` was inspired by [PyRes](https://github.com/eprover/PyRes).
+In contrast to monolithic architecture of a typical Automated Theorem Prover (ATP), `gym-saturation` gives different agents opportunities to select clauses themselves and train from their experience.
+Combined with a particular agent, `gym-saturation` can work as an ATP.

 `gym-saturation` can be interesting for RL practitioners willing to apply their experience to theorem proving without coding all the logic-related stuff themselves.
 It also can be useful for automated deduction researchers who want to create an RL-empowered ATP.